t4kamura/gh-wrun/README.md

 - [ ] Add loading when executing gh commands internally.
 - [ ] Add a mode to wait for workflows to finish.
-- [ ] Inputs supports the environments workflow.

 ## License